chadwpry/algorithm-practices/README.md

 ## Stack

-Run all tests for stack algorithm
+Run all tests for stack algorithm.

 ```sh
 make test-stack